Scalable Video Object Segmentation with Identification Mechanism: Related Work

-Most VOS methods learn to decode features with a single positive object and thus have to match and segment each target separately under multi-object scenarios, consuming multiple times the computing resources of single-object cases.
-Some methods~\cite{feelvos,cfbi,cfbip,cheng2021stcn} relieve such a problem by sharing backbone features and pixel-matching maps among objects.
-However, the mask propagation and segmentation are still computed individually for different objects.
-Moreover, previous methods are usually only designed for specific application goals, such as improving accuracy~\cite{spacetime,feelvos,cfbi,mao2021joint} or pursuing real-time efficiency~\cite{realtimevos2,realtimevos1,NEURIPS2020_liangVOS}.
-Such methods are difficult to adapt their architectures for real-world deployments with different performance requirements or computational limitations.
-The above problems restrict the application and development of the VOS with multiple targets.
-Hence, we propose our AOST to associate and decode multiple targets simultaneously, as efficiently as processing a single object, with run-time speed-accuracy scalability.
+Most VOS methods tend to learn to decode features by considering a single positive object, which leads to the segmentation of each target separately under multi-object scenarios.
+This approach is inefficient for learning and tracking multiple objects' correlations.
+Although some methods~\cite{cfbi,cfbip,cheng2021stcn,wang2018semi} relieve this problem by sharing backbone features and pixel-matching maps across objects, these methods still compute mask propagation and segmentation individually for different objects.
+Apart from the single-object modeling issue, previous methods are generally designed for specific application goals, such as enhancing accuracy~\cite{spacetime,feelvos,cfbi,mao2021joint} or pursuing real-time efficiency\cite{miles2023mobilevos,realtimevos2,realtimevos1,NEURIPS2020_liangVOS}.
+Such methods are difficult to flexibly adapt their architectures for real-world deployments with different performance requirements or computational limitations.

-\textbf{Vision Transformers.} Transformers~\cite{transformer} was proposed to build hierarchical attention-based networks for machine translation.
-Similar to Non-local Neural Networks~\cite{nonlocal}, transformer blocks compute correlation with all the input elements and aggregate their information by using attention mechanisms~\cite{att}.
-Compared to RNNs, transformer networks model global correlation or attention in parallel, leading to better memory efficiency, and thus have been widely used in natural language processing (NLP) tasks~\cite{devlin2018bert,radford2019language,synnaeve2019end}.
-Recently, transformer blocks were introduced to many computer vision tasks, such as image classification~\cite{vit,vaswani2021scaling,swin}, object detection~\cite{detr}/segmentation~\cite{vistr}, and image generation~\cite{parmar2018image}, and have shown promising performance compared to CNN-based networks.
+Although there have been researchers who developed dynamic and flexible image networks~\cite{teerapittayanon2016branchynet,bolukbasi2017adaptive,yu2018slimmable}, rare studies pay attention to network flexibility and scalability in VOS.
+To overcome these challenges, we propose AOST, which simultaneously associates and decodes multiple objects while offering runtime speed-accuracy scalability.